vtshitoyan/simpleNN/README.md

 # simpleNN
-An easy to use fully connected neural network library (matlab).
+An easy to use fully connected neural network library.
+Also see on [Matlab File Exchange](https://uk.mathworks.com/matlabcentral/fileexchange/64247-simple-neural-network).

 ## Example usages
 ### Basic